 The launch party started at 8 PM, but I don’t show up until around 10:30.
 The crowd is very male.
 In fact, I only count 8 women out of perhaps 150 people present.
 Two of those women are working, one at a cafe, the other at the opening itself.
 It’s a pretty subdued affair, a lot of young men who plainly just want the game already milling about a small platform in the center of the floor.
 Employees bombard us with trinkets: store key chains, t-shirts, posters.

-Here in Bulgaria most people don’t buy computer games.
+Here in Bulgaria, most people don’t buy computer games.
 Most of my gaming friends would usually be found online through games like League of Legends.
 My gaming friends would sometimes enjoy unrankedsmurfs.com so they can play the ranked game mode as quickly as possible.
 But outside of my online friends, generally, they play them in clubs where the games are pirated, or they pirate the games themselves on their computer for gaming.
-It’s hard to justify spending half your monthly pay on a piece of digital merchandise.
+It’s hard to justify spending half your monthly payment on a piece of digital merchandise.
 Starcraft, with its innovative multiplayer features and huge popularity, is one of the most pirated titles of all time.